psychoinformatics-de/datalad-concepts/src/things/unreleased/extra-docs/about.md

 ## Linking, not nesting

 In order to keep the structure of data records reasonably shallow, relationships between things are declared by referencing another thing's identifier, rather than by inlining a `Thing` record.
-Making this possible is the reason for having a required `id` slot in the `Thing` class.
+Making this possible is the reason for having a required `pid` slot in the `Thing` class.

 There is only one exception to this rule: the `relations` slot.
 Here, other `Thing` records can be inlined.
 The purpose of this slot is to largely avoid the need for a top-level, array-like data structure that can hold any number of data records.
 Using the `relations` slot, it is possible to represent arbitrarily rich information in a monolithic data structure.